 There are a number of amenities available to guests.
 The sixth floor contains the majority of them such as the gym, pool, and moments spa.
 The pool is indoor and rather small for the sheer size of the property.
 It would be quite nice on a warm day as there are a number of cabanas on their outdoor terrace directly adjacent to the gym.
 Just down the hall you will find the gym.
 There is plenty of cardiac and weight equipment available.
 I did not sign up for any spa experiences on this particular stay.

 Fairmont properties are almost always well equipped with bars and restaurants, particularly their larger hotels.
-This property was no exception.
 Their Bar 1608 on the lobby floor has modern decor and an innovative one page cocktail menu.
 I found the Fanta Barbara to be a great drink.
 If you like mezcal, this drink is definitely worth a try.
 Directly adjacent to the bar are two of the hotels restaurants.
 If you are looking for a cocktail and Bar 1608 is full, you may want to consider the bar at Sam Bistro next door.
-In the morning, there is a Starbucks on the ground floor for those interested.
+In the morning, there is a Starbucks on the ground floor for your morning coffee.
 However, there are plenty of local coffee shops within walking distance likely more worthy of a try.

 As an overview, I felt the Gold floor was a great value for your dollar.
 The bedding was luxurious and the lounge is a great way to spend some of your time in Quebec.
 I found their suite to not be worth the price of admission.
 You also no longer have access to the Gold floor lounge.
 Bar 1608 serves great cocktails if you are looking for a nightcap.
-The Fairmont is an iconic bustling property always full of life in a great located in Old Quebec.
+The Fairmont is an iconic, bustling property that is full of life and in a great located in Old Quebec.
 Even a long weekend allows enough time to explore the city.